Reviewed by Dr. Sarika Arora, MD

 Conclusion

 Giving your body thyroid-supportive nutrients and making dietary changes and lifestyle modifications when you have hypothyroidism can initiate amazing changes in your body, and how you look and feel.
 The key to thyroid weight loss is to swim upstream and fix your thyroid first!
-Once your thyroid health is restored, your body can breath a sigh of relief and drop those extra pounds for good.
+Once your thyroid health is restored, your body can breathe a sigh of relief and drop those extra pounds for good.